KJTuttle/KJTuttle.github.io/teaching.md

 ---
-layout: page
+layout: single
-title: Teaching
+title: "Teaching"
-permalink: /teaching/
+author_profile: false
 ---

 ## Courses taught
 - **Finite Mathematics** — Finite Mathematics is a 2000 level applied algebra course offered to Business Majors at the University of Arkansas.
 Topics include Linear Optimization, Normal and Binomial Distributions, the Mathematics of Finance, and Game Theory.